-Thoughts unavoidably turn to the North Pole this time of year, and a lesser known North Pole sits in the shadow of Whiteface Mountain in New York's Adirondack Park.
-It's a real town (hamlet, actually, in the town of Wilmington) in the state's northeast corner, just about twelve miles from Lake Placid.
+Thoughts unavoidably turn to the North Pole this time of year, and the lesser-known North Pole sits in the shadow of Whiteface Mountain in New York's Adirondack Park.
+It's a real town (hamlet, actually, in the town of Wilmington) in the state's northeast corner, just about 12 miles from Lake Placid.
 Appropriately, it's home to Santa's Workshop, believed to be the nation's oldest theme park.

 Explore the charming and retro Santa's Workshop, North Pole's signature attraction.
-Visit Santa and Mrs. Claus in their very own home, and the live reindeer in their barn; ride the steam train, carousel and other kiddie rides; catch the musical review, puppet show or Nativity Pageant; and visit the U.S. Post Office to have a letter from Santa postmarked from the North Pole.
+Visit Santa and Mrs. Claus in their very own home and the live reindeer in their barn; ride the steam train, carousel, and other kiddie rides; catch the musical review, puppet show, or Nativity Pageant; and visit the U.S. Post Office to send a letter postmarked from the North Pole.

 Grab lunch at the park, head over to Up a Creek for American cuisine in an authentic Adirondack-style eatery, or get a quick bite (and root beer, of course) at the classic, old-school A&W drive in.

 Tour the Olympic Jumping Complex and ride the elevator to the skydeck at the top of the 120-meter jump tower.
 Also on-site, grab a tube to conquer the 700-foot snow-tubing hill.

 Feast on hearty ribs, brisket, and more at Smoke Signals BBQ in downtown Lake Placid.
 Find their upcoming live music here and stop by for tasty eats, craft cocktails, and an extensive whiskey menu.

 8 pm: Toboggan chute